-Previous experience with podcasts Do you listen to podcasts?
-Have you ever listened to a science podcast?
-If so, which ones and why?
-Have you listened to the MOS podcast, Pulsar?
-How audience members engage with the material Which of these topics would interest you the most for a science podcast?
-Podcasts can come in different formats: solo commentary, one-on-one interviews, conversations with a panel of experts, or storytelling formats.
-If you were to listen to a science-related podcast, what formats would you find most appealing?
-Why?
-Based on the titles on the back of the clipboard, which podcast would you most want to listen to?
-Why?
-[Show titles list] Based on the titles on the back of the clipboard, which podcast would you least want to listen to?
-Why?
-[Show titles list] Based on the titles on the back of the clipboard, which podcast would you least want to listen to?
+Do you listen to podcasts?
+Previous Have you ever listened to a science podcast?
+If so, which ones experience with and why? podcasts Have you listened to the MOS podcast, Pulsar?
+Which of these topics would interest you the most for a science podcast?
+Podcasts can come in different formats: solo commentary, oneon-one interviews, conversations with a panel of experts, or storytelling formats.
+If you were to listen to a science-related How audience podcast, what formats would you find most appealing?
+Why? members engage Based on the titles on the back of the clipboard, which podcast with the material would you most want to listen to?
 Why?
 [Show titles list] Based on the titles on the back of the clipboard, which podcast would you least want to listen to?
 Why?
 [Show titles list] What else would you like to tell us about the content, format, or anything else relating to science podcasts and Pulsar?